 4) Each student is required to attend one GPHM meeting each semester.

-5) A field placement in a global health or national health-related setting.
+5) A field experience in a global health or national health-related setting.
 Internship funding can be applied for from the Center for Global Health, the Institute for Practical Ethics and Public Life, and other programs.

-Global Public Health Minor Field Placement -- Guidelines:
+Global Public Health Minor Field Experience-- Guidelines:

 Students are expected to do a health-related field experience or service project in either a global or local setting.
 Normally, such fieldwork will not carry academic credit.
 For in-depth projects that have academic or research dimensions, students may work with faculty to seek academic research or independent study credit for the field experience.